Last Updated: November 20, 2024

 Jerry Lawler is an American semi-retired professional wrestler and WWE commentator who has a net worth of $1.5 million.
 Also known by his fans simply as "The King," Lawler is a central part of the WWE and currently works as a color commentator.
 During his wrestling career, he first fought with a number of organizations before joining the WWE in 1992.

 During his career, he developed a notable feud with Andy Kaufman.
-Lawler held more recognized championships than any other professional wrestler in history, although interestingly he has never won a single WWE championship.
+Lawler held more recognized championships than any other professional wrestler in history, although interestingly, he has never won a single WWE championship.
 He was inducted into the WWE Hall of Fame in 2007, however.
 Jerry has also been quite active in the entertainment world, and he portrayed himself in the 1999 film "Man on the Moon."

 Early Life

-Jerry O'Neil Lawler was born on November 29th of 1949 in Memphis, Tennessee.
+Jerry O'Neil Lawler was born on November 29th, 1949, in Memphis, Tennessee.
 He spent part of his early childhood in Ohio due to his father's work at a Ford Motor Company assembly plant in Lorain.
 From the age of 7 to 15, Lawler lived with his family in Amherst, Ohio, near Cleveland.
 During this period, Jerry came to love Ohio and Cleveland, and he became a die-hard fan of the Cleveland Indians, the Cleveland Browns, and the Cleveland Cavaliers.
 However, Jerry also spent much of his early life in Memphis.
 Lawler's father passed away when he was 19.

 Career